-The value in parentheses is a lowercase checker name, exactly as in the @SuppressWarnings annotation (Section 30.1.1).
+The value in parentheses is a checker name (typically lowercase), exactly as in the @SuppressWarnings annotation (Section 30.1.1).
+Any subcheckers will also assume that the assertion is true (e.g., the Map Key Checker will assume that the assertion in the example above cannot fail, when it runs as a subchecker of the Nullness Checker).

 The same good practices apply as for @SuppressWarnings annotations, such as writing a comment justifying why the assumption is safe (Section 30.1.3).
-Sometimes, writing an assertion and @AssumeAssertion is a less disruptive code change than refactoring to create a location where @SuppressWarnings can be written.